mlcommons/medperf/docs/mlcubes/mlcube_data.md

 ---

 ##### Implement the Prepare task
 The Prepare task should take paths for data and labels, and output a transformed and standardized version of the raw data.
-The MLCube task defines how it expects to consume the raw data.
+The Prepare task defines how it expects to consume the raw data.
 For real medical tasks, it should ideally provide methods for handling different data formats and standards for the same task.

 For this example, we want to consume `.txt` names and `.csv` labels.
 The output data should be a `.csv` file that contains only the `First Name` and `Last Name` of the subject.
 To make it simple, we will assume the raw data contains the name in the following format `{first_name} {last_name}`.
 As for the labels, we assume they are already well formatted, so we only need to place it in the output path.
 Here's a short implementation of the `prepare` task given the previous assumptions.